 Tetra Tech and Louisville Metropolitan Sewer District Win the 2019 INFORMS Franz Edelman Award

-“Real time control is an important component of [Louisville] MSD's long-term plan to mitigate untreated combined sewer overflows into Beargrass Creek and the Ohio River,” Angela Akridge, Chief Engineer of the Louisville MSD.
+“Real-time control is an important component of [Louisville] MSD's long-term plan to mitigate untreated combined sewer overflows into Beargrass Creek and the Ohio River,” said Angela Akridge, Chief Engineer of the Louisville MSD.
 “It is an innovative, cost-effective, and sustainable management strategy that helps to satisfy regulatory requirements while also improving overall sewer system operability.”

-View a video on Louisville MSD and Tetra Tech's partnership to implement real-time control software for sewer network management that won the 2019 INFORMS Franz Edelman Award.
+View a video on Louisville MSD and Tetra Tech's partnership to implement RTC software for sewer network management that won the 2019 INFORMS Franz Edelman Award.